ucvm/markerDB/README.md

 * *out_directory*: Output directory to store the files.
 Will be created if it doesn't exist

-* *max_width*: The final sequences will be trimmed to be no more than this many basepairs long.
+* *max_width*: The final sequences will be trimmed to be no more than this many base pairs long.

 * *min_width*: As above but minimum width